 The city hustle coupled with a need to explore threaten to overtake your desire to maintain a healthy lifestyle wherever you go.
 Traveling with a travel yoga mat tucked into the side pouch of your travel backpack makes it easier to stick with your daily practice wherever you are.
 While there are heaps of yoga mats on the market, some are better than others for travel.

-Top travel yoga mats for your Tortuga Outbreaker or Setout
+Top travel yoga mats that fit into your Tortuga Outbreaker or Setout

 This sticky travel yoga mat folds up almost like a towel.
 Roll it or fold it – no space will be lost.